Mukhyamantri Chandru

 Honnasandra Narasimhaiah Chandrashekar (born 28 August 1953), known popularly as Mukhyamantri Chandru, is an Indian actor and politician.
 As an actor, he is known for his work in Kannada theatre and cinema.
-The sobriquet Mukhyamantri (Chief Minister) stuck to his name after the play of the same name that sees him portray the titular role became widely popular.
+The sobriquet Mukhyamantri (Chief Minister) stuck to his name after the play of the same name that sees him portray the title role became widely popular.
 Having portrayed mostly comic and negative roles throughout his career, Chandru is a character actor, and has acted in over 500 films since making his debut in 1983.

 Chandru joined the Janata Party in 1985 and won the year's assembly elections from Gauribidanur.
 Switching to Bharatiya Janata Party (BJP), he became a member of the legislative council in 1998 and 2004.
 He served as the chairperson of the Kannada Development Authority till 2013 before quitting the party to join the Indian National Congress (INC) in 2014.
 Eight years later, he joined the Aam Aadmi Party.